-The burnt out shell of the house where twelve East Cork volunteers were
+The burnt out shell of the house where twelve East Cork volunteers

 shot dead by British forces in 1921.